Natural disasters can be traumatic

 Learn more about responding to critical incidents in the Respond module.

-Impact of natural disasters
+Impact of natural disasters on mental health

 Natural disasters can be stressful and traumatic for children, young people and adults, with impacts on mental health and wellbeing.